jupyterlab/jupyter-ai/docs/source/users/index.md

 and re-run `%load_ext jupyter_ai_magics`.
 :::

-The `%%ai` magic command is user-friendly and enables you to quickly pick which model you want to use and specify natural language prompts.
+Once the extension has loaded, you can run `%%ai` cell magic commands and `%ai` line magic commands.
+Run `%%ai help` or `%ai help` for help with syntax.
+You can also pass `--help` as an argument to any line magic command (for example, `%ai list --help`) to learn about what the command does and how to use it.

 ### Choosing a provider and model